cli-kit/cli-argparse/doc/readme/api.md

 Creating a flat result can be useful if you are certain that there are no naming collisions, typically this can be achieved by providing hints using `flags` and `options`.

 When this option is specified the result object will not have a `flags` property, instead all flags and options will be in the `options` property of the result.

+##### Vars

+Sometimes it is useful to collect arguments following a convention, for example `-D` like java or maybe all arguments prefixed with `@`.
+When the `vars` option is set all arguments that match the convention are collected in to the `vars` result object, see the [vars test spec](/test/spec/vars.js) for examples.